 Cooperative Supplied Level 2 Charger Rebate

-LPEA offers the free use of a Level 2 ChargePoint Flex plug-in charger (UL Listed and ENERGY STAR certified) for home use for members who own or lease an electric vehicle (retail value approximately $700) for home use for members who own or lease an electric vehicle (retail value approximately $700).
+LPEA offers the free use of a Level 2 ChargePoint Flex plug-in charger (UL Listed and ENERGY STAR® certified) for home use for members who own or lease an electric vehicle (retail value approximately $700) for home use for members who own or lease an electric vehicle (retail value approximately $700).

-LPEA will own and maintain the charger on our members’ behalf* Participants must allow LPEA to access usage information through the members Wi-Fi internet connection.
+Participants must allow LPEA to access usage information through the members Wi-Fi internet connection.
 The equipment will schedule charging times based on the billing rate the member is on so that charging automatically occurs when electricity costs less but can be overridden by the user at any time.
-Because this technology is new, LPEA looks forward to increasing knowledge of EV charging patterns and enhancing service going forward. *
+Because this technology is new, LPEA looks forward to increasing knowledge of EV charging patterns and enhancing service going forward.

 Customer Purchased Level 2 Charger

-Rebate Members independently purchasing a Level 2 charger, including installation costs, are eligible to receive a $500 rebate or up to 50 percent of material costs.
+Members independently purchasing and installing a Level 2 charger, including installation costs, are eligible to receive up to a $500 rebate (or up to 50 percent of material and installation costs).

 If you have met all the criteria as outlined above and in the application form (below), please complete the application and submit with all required documentation and a completed W-9 form to: email@example.com

 Heat Pump System Rebate Program